mybb/docs.mybb.com/1.8/faq/errors.md

       `{$hiddencaptcha}`

 - #### _Parser output validation failed_
-  A `Parser output validation failed` saved in the error log when viewing forum content.
-This problem may also manifest in empty contents of some posts and messages.
+  When parser output fails to validate as forum content is viewed, an error is saved in the error log.
+These validation errors can result in the contents of some posts and messages appearing as empty.

   Caused by invalid HTML created by custom MyCodes, plugins related to post parsing, or MyCode templates.